Resources

 The main drawback is that they are metallic in color so they don’t look like teeth.
 These are best for molars that cannot be seen.

-Porcelain-fused-to-metal crowns have a more natural tooth color while still being super strong and durable.
+Porcelain-fused-to-metal crowns have a more natural tooth color while still super strong and durable.
 With that said, the underlying metal can sometimes be seen, and the porcelain over top might chip to reveal the crown underneath.

 All-resin crowns are the most affordable, but they are also the most likely to break.
 All ceramic or porcelain crown options are available too.
 While they aren’t as strong as metal ones, these are the closest to a natural tooth color while also still being a little more durable than resin crowns.